increase conversions on your website

 Test Different Form Designs

-A form that looks complicated, poorly styled, or out of place can reduce submissions.
-If the layout is confusing or the call-to-action isn’t clear, visitors won’t complete it.
+A form that looks complicated, poorly styled, or out of place will reduce submissions.
+If the layout is confusing or the call-to-action is unclear, visitors will not complete it.

-A/B testing different form designs-such as field layout, button size, or background contrast-helps identify what works best.
-Small changes, like adjusting the colour of the submit button or increasing white space, can make a big difference in conversion rates.
-Optimising form design ensures users feel comfortable and confident completing the process.
+A/B testing different form designs-field layout, button size, background contrast-shows what works best.
+Small changes, like adjusting the submit button colour or adding white space, can move the needle on conversion rates.
+Good form design helps users feel comfortable completing the process.

 46